Feminist movement: History

-On November 15, 1895 Elizabeth Cady Stanton wrote an address describing how in her perspective The Seneca Falls Convention "...was the first woman's rights convention ever held in the world.. a declaration was read and signed by most of those present, and a series of radical resolutions adopted" (356-7).
-Stanton's recollection prompted historians since the 1950s to attribute Seneca Falls Convention in 1848; which embarked Women’s Suffrage Movement, as the earliest North American Feminist Movement worldwide.
+On November 15, 1895, Elizabeth Cady Stanton wrote an address describing how, in her perspective, the Seneca Falls Convention "... was the first woman's rights convention ever held in the world ... a declaration was read and signed by most of those present, and a series of radical resolutions adopted."
+Stanton's recollection prompted historians since the 1950s to attribute the Seneca Falls Convention in 1848 (at which the Women's Suffrage Movement began in the United States) as the earliest North American Feminist Movement.
 The convention met annually for fifteen years thereafter.
-Attendees drafted the Seneca Falls Declaration of Sentiments outlining the new movement's ideology and political strategies.
+Attendees drafted the Seneca Falls Declaration of Sentiments, outlining the new movement's ideology and political strategies.